odinhg/core/README.md

 3. In the environment, run `./install_external_libraries.sh` to compile and install `mpfree` and `function_delaunay` into your environment.

 You might want to install the Python packages `shapely` and `pykeops` too.

+## Comparing to the multicover bifiltration

+For running size benchmarks and comparing Hilbert functions of the rhomboid tiling bifiltration (equivalent to the multicover bifiltration) and the Delaunay core bifiltration, see the repository [odinhg/multipersistence_nix](https://github.com/odinhg/multipersistence_nix).